jordanero/MultiSuSiE/README.md

 ## Installation

-There are 3 ways to install MultiSuSiE
+There are 3 ways to install MultiSuSiE.
+The first two listed below will install a Python package and allow you to call MultiSuSiE via Python or a command line interface (in progress).
+The third (in progress) will only provide access to the command line interface.

 ### Installing into a fresh conda environment